Rank and Independence of Imaginaries in Proper Pairs of ACF: Abstract

 Let $T_P$ be the theory of beautiful pairs of algebraically closed fields of fixed characteristic.
 It is known that for real tuples in models of $T_P$, SU-rank coincides with Morley rank and can be computed effectively.

 Building on Pillay’s geometric description \cite{PILLAY200713} of imaginaries in $T_P$, we define an additive rank on imaginaries of $T_P$, called the geometric rank.
 It takes values in $\omega\cdot\mathbb{N}+\mathbb{Z}$ and coincides with SU-rank on real tuples.
-It refines SU-rank and characterizes forking in $T_P\eq$, from which we derive an explicit criterion for determining forking independence.
+It refines SU-rank and characterizes forking in $T_P\eq$.
+As a consequence, we derive an explicit criterion for determining forking independence.